MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 ### Display artifact contents

-Display the contents of a named artifact returned in the above list with `artifact()`.
+Display the contents of a named artifact returned in the preceding list with `artifact()`.
 R Server returns the ID for the named batch object.

 **Syntax:** `artifact(index, fileName)`